 On completion of this unit, students should be able to:

-- demonstrate an understanding of the estate planning process and regulatory and legal framework
+- apply an understanding of the estate planning process, key estate planning areas, and regulatory and legal framework

-- construct and present a comprehensive Statement of Advice (SOA), with a specific focus on estate planning aspects.
+- construct and present a comprehensive Statement of Advice (SOA).

 - Prescribed text information is not currently available.

 Teaching and assessment